-CGD is working with the Dubai Economic Council to launch a survey of private enterprises-the first of its kind in the United Arab Emirates.
+CGD partnered with the Dubai Economic Council to analyze data from a survey of 700 private enterprises in Dubai-the first of its kind in the United Arab Emirates.
+Results were presented at a conference in Dubai in November 2011 attended by policymakers, researchers, and journalists from the Emirates and other countries in the Middle East.

-Foreign Policy Magazine
+Foreign Policy